oharaandrew314/TrustGrapher/readme.txt

 Fixed a bug where algorithm graphs no longer rewound properly Fixed a bug where the graph would play in fast forward every time after you scrubbed the playback slider

+    Revision 43
+Added GraphManager class
+Fixed a bug where the loading bar would not dissapear that was made much more common after optimizing log reader speed Event injector almost working
+Commit prior to large edit

 --------------------------------------------------------------------------------

 ---------------